Search Research Library:

-The Effect of a Biofeedback-based Stress Management Tool on Physician Stress: a Randomized Controlled Clinical Trial
+The Effect of a Biofeedback‑Based Stress Management Tool on Physician Stress: a Randomized Controlled Clinical Trial

 Physicians often experience work-related stress that may lead to personal harm and impaired professional performance.
 Biofeedback has been used to manage stress in various populations.

 To determine whether a biofeedback-based stress management tool, consisting of rhythmic breathing, actively self-generated positive emotions and a portable biofeedback device, reduces physician stress.

 Randomized controlled trial measuring efficacy of a stress-reduction intervention over 28 days, with a 28-day open-label trial extension to assess effectiveness.